 Lower sub-block edge: frequency at the lower edge of one sub-block.

 NOTE: It is used as a frequency reference point for both transmitter and receiver requirements.

-maximum carrier output power: mean power level measured per carrier at the indicted interface, during the transmitter ON period in a specified reference condition
+maximum carrier output power: mean power level measured per carrier at the indicated interface, during the transmitter ON period in a specified reference condition